PyAugusta/git-drills/intro-to-git/3-setup-ssh.md

 To successfully make it through the instructions, you will need to already have a GitHub account and have the git bash installed on your machine.

-*Hint*: Notice that each set of instructions contains a link under the header that allows you to s\speecify which operating systam you are using.
+*Hint*: Notice that each set of instructions contains a link under the header that allows you to specify which operating system you are using.

 Once you've run through these instructions, you'll be ready to move on to the [next lesson]().